IObundle/iob-eth/README.md

 This core implements raw socket ethernet communication.
 This corresponds to the data link layer (2) of the OSI Model.

-This core is driver-compatible with the [ethmac](https://opencores.org/projects/ethmac) core, as it contains a similar SWreg interface.
+This core is driver-compatible with the [ethmac](https://opencores.org/projects/ethmac) core, containing a similar Control/Status Register interface.

 This peripheral can be used as a verification tool for the [OpenCryptoTester](https://nlnet.nl/project/OpenCryptoTester#ack) project.